docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

 In this section we will create a multi modal pytorch dataset around the Flick8k dataset using DocArray.

-We will use DocArray data loading functionality to load the data and use torchvision and transformers to preprocess the data before fedding it to our deepl learning model
+We will use DocArray data loading functionality to load the data and use Torchvision and Transformers to preprocess the data before feeding it to our deep learning model:

 ```python
 from torch.utils.data import DataLoader, Dataset